 With decades of experience, our professionals will be able to set up your softwall cleanroom in the blink of an eye.
 Furthermore, our team can even make this happen without distracting your employees or disrupting your business.

-Hardwall Cleanroom: Companies that are looking for additional control with regards to pressure, static, and humidity will want to go with a hardwall cleanroom.
+Companies that are looking for additional control with regards to pressure, static, and humidity will want to go with a hardwall cleanroom.
 This cleanroom provides the highest degree of sterility possible for a food manufacturing facility.
 These cleanrooms can be made out of a variety of materials including vinyl, plastic laminate, stainless steel, aluminum, and fiberglass.
-In addition, these cleanrooms can be constructed to be either fresstanding or built into the existing walls.
+In addition, these food processing cleanrooms can be constructed to be either freestanding or built into the existing walls.
 Some of the important points to remember regarding a hardwall cleanroom include:

 - A hardwall cleanroom can be built to incorporate with the existing heating and cooling system of the food manufacturing facility.